 Lace, A., Westaby, J. D., & Coleman, P. T. (2019).
 Using network goal analysis to explain complex systems: New advances in visualization and analytics.
 Paper Accepted for Presentation at International Association for Conflict Management.

 (If interested in manual graphing): Westaby, J.D.
 (2012):The following online resource, published with the main book above, uses old labeling from the book: G' is now P in our charts.
 S' is now V. R' is now N: Click here to go to the online supplemental resource A from APA.
-Also, it is important to note that system reactance (R) is now tuned into representing constructive reactions to others if there is conflict.
+Also, it is important to note that system reactance (R) is now turned into representing constructive reactions to others if there is conflict.

 Topical Applications of DNT